Jimmy Barnes: Early life and education

-Barnes was born James Dixon Swan in in Dennistoun, (Note: Some sources report his birth in Cowcaddens, but changed to Dennistoun as he said this himself in a 2016 interview.)
-Glasgow, to Dorothy and James Ruthven Harvey Swan.
+Barnes was born James Dixon Swan on 28 April 1956 in Dennistoun, (Note: Some sources report his birth in Cowcaddens, but changed to Dennistoun as he said this himself in a 2016 interview.)
+Glasgow, to Dorothy Dixon and James Ruthven Harvey Swan.
 He has four siblings.
 His maternal grandmother was Jewish.
 He was raised Protestant and later became a Buddhist.
 Barnes has said that he recalls living in the slums of Glasgow "vividly".

 The family emigrated on 7 December 1961 under the Assisted Passage Migration Scheme, arriving in Australia when he was five years old, on 21 January 1962.
 Another sister, Lisa, was born later that year.
 They originally lived in Adelaide, though they eventually settled in the satellite town (now regarded as a suburb) of Elizabeth.
 Jimmy's older brother John became a successful musician as founder and lead singer of the rock band Swanee.
 John encouraged and taught Barnes how to sing, as he was not initially interested.

 Barnes' father was an alcoholic, and the children endured violence, abuse, and trauma growing up.
 After his parents divorced, his mother remarried, to Reg Barnes.
 Jimmy adopted the name James Dixon Barnes after his stepfather, as did all of the other siblings except for the eldest, John.
 John Dixon became the target of sexual abuse from his parents' friends' son, and left home at 13, but Barnes has said that he was one of two heroes (the other being Reg); that he "would have been killed if it weren't for him".
 Barnes later said "Jim Swan was my father, but Reg Barnes was my dad".
 He has expressed anger towards his mother, who deserted the family, leaving Reg to bring up the children.